 Worship at daily school assemblies is linked with the doctrines of the Church of England.
 As a Church of England school, emphasis is placed upon the acquisition of knowledge and understanding of the beliefs and practices of Christianity in particular, as well as other world religions.
 All pupils are encouraged to respect the beliefs and values of others and to express their own opinions in a thoughtful and reflective way.

 St Chad's Church, Wybunbury

-Canon Helen Chantry and Reverend Rachel Griffiths are the vicars at St Chad's Church.
-They work closely with us and regularly lead Collective Worship here.
-We also have a number of other regular visitors, including the Open Book team, Daphne Mountney and Chris Gilbert (the Art & Soul man).
+Rev Alison Fulford is the vicar at St Chad's Church.
+She works closely with us and regularly leads Collective Worship.
+We also have a number of other regular visitors, including the Open Book team and Chris Gilbert (the Art & Soul man).